-ABx1 26 is legislation adopted and signed by Governor Jerry Brown in June 2011 and upheld by the California Supreme Court in California Redevelopment Association, et al. v.
+ABx1 26 also known as the "Dissolution Act" is legislation adopted and signed by Governor Jerry Brown in June 2011 and upheld by the California Supreme Court in California Redevelopment Association, et al. v.
 Ana Matosantos, et al., which amends the California Redevelopment Law and provides that the Agency will be dissolved effective as of February 1, 2012.

-Under ABx1 26, the Agency is not only dissolved but the following will no longer be allowed to:
+Under the Dissolution Act, the Agency will no longer be allowed to:

 - Incur new indebtedness or other obligations or restructure existing indebtedness and other obligations.

 - Amend existing agreements, obligations, or commitments.

 - Renew or extend leases or other agreements.

 - Transfer funds out of the Low and Moderate Income Housing Funds.

 - Prepare, adopt amend, or merge redevelopment plans.

 - Approve any program, project, or expenditure.

 - Prepare or amend implementation plans, relocation plans, or other planning documents.